 The best way to make a positive community around you that gives you value is to give of yourself.

-Volunteer at the local food pantry or at the soup kitchen.
+Do community service at the local food pantry or at the soup kitchen.
 Volunteer with the parks and recreation department or with the local schools.
 When a neighbor needs a hand, offer it.

 Sure, it will eat up some time and energy, but it’s time and energy spent doing something positive without spending money.